 - Microfibre glass cleaning cloths (for example the White Magic Eco Cloth)

-- Washable microfibre dusting cloths (check out Biome ad PoshPolish for some environmentally
+- Washable microfibre dusting cloths (check out Biome ad PoshPolish for some environmentally friendly options

 Instead of buying a commercial dishwasher cleaner for your monthly maintenance wash, turn to your DIY kit.